 Dosage: L-Glutamine - 2000 mgs before breakfast, and before lunch and mid- afternoon as needed.

-Smokers are found to have below average levels of Vitamin C – in a pack a day smoker as much as 40 percent.
+Smokers are found to have below average levels of Vitamin C – in a pack-a-day smoker, as much as 40 percent.
 Cigarettes drain your body of Vitamin C by breaking down and excreting it much faster than normal.
-Smoking uses up around 25 milligrams of vitamin C per cigarette, so if you are a pack a day smoker, you are depleting your body of 500 mg a day.
+Smoking uses up to around 25 milligrams of vitamin C per cigarette, so if you are a pack a day smoker, you are depleting your body of 500 mg a day.

 Are you starting to see how important Vitamin C is and why it’s important for you to make sure you are getting enough?
 This is true for all people but it’s essential when you are a smoker and in the process of stopping smoking.